darinz/ML/practice-2/p8/solution_p8.md

 A higher K means more folds and therefore much more compute/time needed to find the right hyperparameters.
 A higher K also means each validation set has fewer data points.
 This will result in higher variability in the results across different folds.

+**Explanation:**
+**Possible answer:**

-**Explanation:** Possible answer: Upside - You get a more accurate estimate of your test error, possibly making hyperparameter selection more accurate.
-Downside - A higher K means more folds and therefore much more compute/time needed to find the right hyperparameters.
+**Upside:** You get a more accurate estimate of your test error, possibly making hyperparameter selection more accurate.

+**Downside:** A higher K means more folds and therefore much more compute/time needed to find the right hyperparameters.
 A higher K also means each validation set has fewer data points.
 This will result in higher variability in the results across different folds.

 ## Problem 4: Training and Validation Loss